Sweet, salty, and crunchy, this traditional Passover treat will be a crowdpleaser any time of year!

 Line a large baking sheet (11” x 15” or similar size) with aluminum foil or parchment paper; if using foil, lightly coat it with nonstick cooking spray.
 Arrange the matzo in a single layer, breaking into pieces to fit as needed.

 In large microwave-safe bowl (I use a quart-size Pyrex measuring cup), microwave the butter on high for 1 minute or until melted.
-Whisk in the granulated sugar, brown sugar, vanilla, and vinegar.
+Whisk in the granulated sugar, brown sugar, and vanilla.
 Microwave on high, uncovered, for 6 minutes, stopping to whisk well every 2 minutes.
-Microwave 3 minutes more or until dark amber (or until a quick-read or candy thermometer registers 320 degrees F).
+Microwave 3 minutes more or until dark amber (or until a quick-read or candy thermometer registers 320℉).

 Carefully remove the caramel from the microwave.
 Pour over the arranged matzo and spread into an even layer.
 Let cool for 15 minutes or until the caramel hardens completely.